“It’s not until we embrace all aspects of Health & Healing that we can move forward”

 The interest is growing in Organic farming systems.
-Both better food quality and to leave our farm or environment in a better state then when we took over.
-After all, we are only guardians for such a short period of time in the scheme of things.
-For years I have watch people trying to move through the process of changing existing systems to more sustainable methods.
+Both better food quality and to leave our farm or environment in a better state than when we took over.
+After all, we are only guardians for such a short period in the scheme of things.
+For years I have watch people trying to transition to a more organic sustainable system.

-In the early days the process had a lot of traps for new farmers who were unaware of what is involved.
-This process is a lot easier if the person who is transitioning to organics has a good base in traditional farming and has seen the pit falls with it.
+In the early days, the process had a lot of traps for new farmers who were unaware of what is involved.
+This process is a lot easier if the person who is transitioning to organics has a good base in traditional farming and has seen the pitfalls with it.
 This is usually the trigger for the conversion to organic.
-They may also want to do things in a different and more sustainable way.
-Most of these people are looking for a mid range position at the start while they take what their knowledge and look for ways of dealing with problems as they present.
+They may also want to do things differently and more sustainably.
+Most of these people are looking for a mid-range position at the start while they take what their knowledge and look for ways of dealing with problems as they present.

-In some cases it takes years to just get your head around the different ways of thinking and how we perceive problems in both our soils and livestock.
-We have being told that a lot of our problems can be fixed by fixing our soils.
-This is true but it is also a long term project.
-Most times we have to change grazing practices and this quite often means a period of planing to start with and then quite a bit of fencing needs to be done.
-Now this is not new to a lot of producers and has been happening for quite some time.
-With any changes comes other problems or perceived problems that at the time are quite often not as big as we make them out to be.
+In some cases, it takes years to just get your head around the different ways of thinking and how we perceive problems in both our soils and livestock.
+We have been told that a lot of our problems can be fixed by fixing our soils.
+This is true but it is also a long term project, most times we have to change grazing practices and this quite often means a period of planning to start with, and then quite a bit of fencing needs to be done.
+Now, this is not new to a lot of producers and has been happening for quite some time.
+With any changes come other problems or perceived problems that at the time are quite often not as big as we make them out to be.
 It is just a matter of finding the right information or person and working through the process.